-Piano Fusion Group Chamber Music meets Mondays in the Arizona Musicfest Community Room for Music Learning and Performance.
+Piano Fusion Group Chamber Music meets Tuesdays in the Arizona Musicfest Community Room for Music Learning and Performance.
 All levels welcome; ability to read music necessary.

 Arrangements are provided, students will need to provide their own keyboards as we work to build up electric pianos for class use.